 GitHub allows you to publish web projects directly from a GitHub repository.
 Doing this will allow you to access your project from

-There are a couple of ways to go about doing this, but the simplest is this:
+There are a couple of ways to go about publishing your project, but the simplest is the following:

 index.html.
-If it is not, you will need to rename it.
+If it is not, you need to rename it.